A photograph is all about visual communication and telling a story.

 Now, put on a zoom lens and find the focal length you’ll need to get the beginning and end of the eclipse in the frame.
 Remember to allow a little extra “breathing” room on each side of the frame.
 Now you are ready to do your set-up on eclipse day.

 When eclipse day arrives, you know your visual landmarks.
 Set up the camera and the intervalometer and begin shooting.
 Remember your solar filter.
-At the moment of totality, take off the solar filter.
+As totality begins, take off the solar filter.
 Once totality ends replace the solar filter for all the remaining time-lapse images.
+Since you’ll be photographing this with a wide angle lens, you won’t be photographing the diamond ring or Baily’s beads.
 For more information on filter removal and replacement, re-read our Photographic Exposure article.

 Once the eclipse is over, you still need to make one last image before you break down your set-up.
 You need to take one more image of the scene without the solar filter at regular daylight exposures (preferably without the sun).
 This image becomes your base image for the composite in Photoshop.
 Bracket this foreground scene a lot and shoot in RAW format.
 When you’re in front of your computer creating the composite, you’ll have a different sense for using light, normal or dark exposures.
 Give yourself all the flexibility you’ll need.